 Sarai (Sarah) was the wife of Abram (Genesis 16:1).
 They both had the same father but different mothers (Genesis 20:12).
 This was accepted at that time.
 Abram and his wife lived originally in Ur, in the land of the Chaldees and worshiped the living God (Genesis 12:1–4; 15:6).
 The Lord commanded Abram to leave Ur to a land that He would should him.

 As they traveled they faced a famine, so they went to Egypt (Genesis 12:10).
-Abram was afraid that the Egyptians would kill him and take Sarai because she was very beautiful.
-So he asked her to say that she was his sister (a half-truth).
-Pharaoh found about Sarai and took her to his house.
-But God intervened and plagued Pharaoh’s house and he returned her to Abram (Genesis 12).
+Abram was afraid that the Egyptians would kill him and take his wife because she was very beautiful.
+So, he asked her to say that she was his sister (a half-truth).
+Pharaoh found about Abraham’s wife and took her to his house.
+But God intervened and plagued Pharaoh’s house and he returned Abram’s wife (Genesis 12).

+God fulfilled His promise to Abraham and Sarah and gave them Isaac (Genesis 21:1).
 When Isaac was weaned, Abraham held a feast.
 But Ishmael, Hagar’s son, was mocking Isaac.
 So, Sarah told Abraham that He needed to send Hagar and Ishmael away.
-Abraham didn’t want that, but God told him to do what Sarah said.
-Abraham sent Hagar and Ishmael away (Genesis 21:8–21) remembering God’s promise of blessing Ishmael and making a great nationi (Genesis 17:20).
+Abraham didn’t want that, but God told him to do that.
+Abraham sent Hagar and Ishmael away (Genesis 21:8–21) remembering God’s promise of blessing Ishmael and making him a great nation (Genesis 17:20).

 In His service,